wedizo/ChatGPT-Micro-Cap-Experiment/Q&A.md

 I’d make sure prompts are 100% consistent from the beginning and confirm the simulation engine was airtight before logging trades.

 ### What strengths or weaknesses have you noticed in the model?
-**Strengths**: it’s incredible at finding overlooked data in obscure filings—especially biotech reports nobody reads.
-It’s also great at capitalizing on short-term momentum.
+**Strengths**: It’s incredible at finding overlooked data in obscure filings, especially biotech reports nobody reads.
+It also seems to great at capitalizing on short-term momentum.
-**Weaknesses**: it often struggles with patience.
+**Weaknesses**: It often struggles with patience.
 It’s unclear if it can hold through the full timeline of a catalyst.
 And switching chats can cause it to lose conviction and restructure prematurely.

 ### Any plans after the 6 months?
-If I can keep up during school, I might extend this idea into a full-year version—maybe refine the setup even more.
+If I can keep up during school, I might extend this idea into a full-year version.

 ### What return are you expecting by the end?
 Originally, I expected 5–10%.
 But with the kind of asymmetric moves it’s hit so far, I think 25–30% isn’t out of the question, if it can manage risk well.